watch-duty/capacitor-message-bug-repro/README.md

 ```

 The script will print a series of "." and "F" characters.
 "F" means the bug prevented the delivery of the message, and "." indicates the message was successfully delivered.

-## Notes

-- Do not let your machine lock while the test is running.
-The Shortcut will not run while the computer is asleep.